-Today I’m sharing our day at the Wild Wadi Waterpark, as part of our visit to Dubai.
+Today I’m sharing our Wild Wadi Waterpark review, which we visited as part of our visit to Dubai.

 Here’s the thing you need to know about Dubai – you can fit more into a day here than you could fit into a WEEK at home.
 Seriously, it’s crazy.
 On our recent trip, hosted by Dubai Tourism, we had a month’s worth of holiday in a little over four days.